ybacoder/project-2/README.md

 ### Results

 Based on the energy data we have gathered up until April 11th, 2020, it appears that **as wind generation increases, the price of energy decreases.** Our time series plot shows that spikes in the price of energy tend to occur at times when wind generation has fallen, and the trendline on the correlation plot shows a steady decrease in price with wind generation.
+Ordinary least squares regressions were performed with and without taking the log (base 10) of the system lambda, and the logarithmic trendline significantly outperformed the linear in terms of R-squared.

 ### Challenges

 Although the correlation plot seems to show a clear correlation on this trendline, there are some imperfections in the way this is was obtained.
 Namely, the price axis must be logarithmic to easily visualize the trend; however, *some of the prices are negative* and thus have no logarithmic value.
 Therefore, the logarithmic adjustment of price has no mathematical basis and is only a convenient way to find a visual correlation.
 Despite this drawback, there are only a few data points with negative prices, so our correlation plot validates the idea that such a relationship could be uncovered after the underlying market and physical phenomena are more appropriately accounted for.

 To some extent, the time series plot provides what the correlation plot does not: an untampered record of both generation and price data as they occurred.
 Although it is not always best to "eyeball" correlations via a time series, in this case the time series makes up for the messiness of directly plotting the two quantities against each other.

+### Areas for Improvement

+Later iterations of this project could account for better mathematical considerations of the data and could expand upon these findings by, for example, splitting by zone.
+It is also possible for power generated in ERCOT to be exported to other regions and vice versa, so the effect is not necessarily contained within ERCOT; to mitigate this, future improvements could include aggregations over many regions.